 Spear of Leonidas

 At some point during your odyssey, you’ll encounter a forge created by the “ones who came before”.
 This allows you to use Artefact fragments obtained from slain cult members to upgrade the Spear of Leonidas that your chosen hero has in their possession.
 Upgrades to the spear are for health and adrenaline management; specifically increasing maximum health and allowing more segments to be unlocked so you can keep using skills.
-Keep tracking down those pesky cultists to amass more of them to increase your potential further, more on that in our Assassin’s Creed Odyssey Cult of Kosmos guide.
+Keep tracking down those pesky cultists to amass more of them to increase your potential further, more on that in our Assassin's Creed Odyssey cultists guide.
 Once you’ve upgraded it to level 5, you’ll be able to fully upgrade every skill.

 Those skills should keep you going through the early game, but be sure to experiment with other combinations.
 In the meantime, those looking for more hints on certain side quests should check out our Assassin's Creed Odyssey side quests guide.
 Alternatively, if you just want to know where Zeus’s big statue is so you can clamber around on it, go to our Assassin's Creed Odyssey The Blind King guide.